 The main police force in Costa Rica is called El Organismo de Investigación Judicial (OIJ), or Judicial Investigation Police in English.
 They are generally friendly and helpful to tourists but don’t get much done outside of that.

-If you have something stolen or damaged, you should report it to the OIJ but don’t expect the item to be found.
-The paperwork will help you claim the incident with your travel insurance provider.
+If you have something stolen or damaged, you should report it to the OIJ but don’t expect that the item will be found.
+Your best bet is to then use the paperwork to claim it on your insurance.

 Is it Safe to Eat Street Food in Costa Rica?